 Federal Government Denies Approving History Textbook Without Igbo Section

-- Officials confirmed the book was never submitted to the National Educational Research and Development Council (NERDC) and is not on the list of approved instructional materials
+- Officials said the book was not submitted to the National Educational Research and Development Council and is not listed among approved materials

-- The Ministry urged schools and parents to disregard misinformation, stressing that only authorised textbooks reflect Nigeria’s cultural diversity and national values
+- The ministry urged schools and parents to disregard misinformation, stressing that textbooks reflect Nigeria’s cultural diversity and national values

-As reported by Dailytrust, officials clarified that the book was not authorised for use in any Nigerian school.
+As reported by Daily Trust, officials clarified that the book had not been authorised for use in any Nigerian school.

 Source: Twitter